You are here

 CUNY SPS Counseling Services

-The CUNY School of Professional Studies aims to provide students with the support they need to achieve their goals.
+The CUNY School of Professional Studies (CUNY SPS) aims to provide students with the support they need to achieve their goals.
 The CUNY SPS Office of Counseling provides confidential and free mental health services to all enrolled students.

 New York Prescription Saver